Making the Most of Sunny Days: Activities for Elderly Loved Ones

 Sunshine Calero

 As the days become longer and warmer, it brings a valuable opportunity for older adults to enjoy fresh air, gentle activity, and meaningful social connection.
+The NHS recommends older adults stay active with regular movement — even light activity can support mood and mobility.
 Whether someone is living independently with support, attending day services, or receiving full-time care at home, the summer months can be a positive time for wellbeing and engagement.

 At Match with Care, we understand how important it is to support both physical and emotional health through every stage of later life.
 From outdoor activities and social clubs to meaningful in-home stimulation for those who are less mobile, there are many ways to make the most of the season.